-Biden speaks to Black teen shot after mistakenly knocking on wrong door
+Biden invites Ralph Yarl to Oval Office when he’s recovered

 According to Kansas City Police on 13 April the high school junior had gone to collect his siblings from a friend’s house on 115th Terrace in Kansas City, Missouri when he muddled up the address and went to a home on 115th Street by mistake.

 The teenager rang the doorbell and the homeowner allegedly opened fire on him.
-Andrew D Lester, an 85-year-old white homeowner, was charged over the incident, county prosecutor Zachary Thompson said in a press conference on Monday.
+Andrew D Lester, an 84-year-old white homeowner, was charged over the incident, county prosecutor Zachary Thompson said in a press conference on Monday.

 Ralph was shot twice – once in the head and once in the arm – according to Ben Crump and Lee Merritt, the prominent civil rights attorneys now representing him.